10 Best Wedding Venues in Fiji© FijiPocketGuide.com

 Suva and the Lomaiviti Islands

-Suva is the administrative capital of Fiji and home to a bustling city.
+Suva is the administrative capital of Fiji and is home to a bustling city.
 While the wedding offering is not huge in Suva for tourists, popular options include getting married in picturesque historic buildings.
 Alternatively, the Lomaiviti Islands sit just offshore from Suva, with wedding resorts available.

 Learn more about getting married in Suva and the Lomaiviti Islands with: